Shlomit Levi: Orphaned Land

 Levi was put in touch by a mutual friend with the group Orphaned Land, who were auditioning female singers.
 At her audition, she impressed the band with her ability to sing mawwal.
 While not an official member, she toured with the band from 2004 to 2012 and appeared on two of their albums, Mabool (2004) and The Never Ending Way of ORWarriOR (2010).

 Shlomit and RebbeSoul

 In 2011, Levi was introduced by Yedidia Snir to American musician Bruce Burger ("RebbeSoul"), who had recently moved to Israel.
 They began collaborating as Shlomit & RebbeSoul and released an album, The Seal of Solomon, in 2015.
 She also collaborated with Burger and oudist George Simaan on a version of "Erev Shel Shoshanim".

 Personal life

 Levi lived in Kibbutz Givat Haim Ihud before moving to Tenafly, New Jersey in 2013 and later to Cresskill.
-She is married to Boaz Arzi, a software engineer, and has a daughter, Agam.
+She is married to Boaz Arzi, a software engineer, and has two daughters.